Page Type: | Mountain/Rock |

 2. You go there on your own, using public transport.

 1. You’ll start early in the morning and a minibus will take you to either Karakul or Subashi.
-At Karakul Lake you can sleep in a hotel or in yurts, the local nomad’s semi-permanent tents.
-In Subashi, which is located another 10km up the road; you have the choice of camping or yurts.
-If you have chosen to stay in Karakul, a vehicle will bring you further to Subashi.
-Travel time about 6h.
+At Karakul Lake, you can sleep in a hotel or yurts, the local nomad’s semi-permanent tents.
+In Subashi, located another 10km up the road, you have the choice of camping or yurts.
+If you have chosen to stay in Karakul, a vehicle will bring you further to Subashi—travel time is about 6 hours.

-2. There are public buses leaving from Kashgar’s main bus station.
+2. Public buses leave from Kashgar’s main bus station.
 The price is about 7-10$.
 About 7-8h.
 Tell the bus driver you would like to jump the bus in Subashi, as it’s shorter from there than from Karakul (and you don’t have to haggle with the Zhon Kun people about "fees").
 You can also jump the bus close to or at the Ulugrabat Daban, the 4050m high pass close to Muztagh Ata.
 The walk from there is short, but route finding is trickier than from Subashi.
 From Subashi, there’s a walking path leading to BC.
-It’s easy to find and if you loose your way, just aim for the right hand side of the first big glacier.
-The walk is about 3-8h, all depending on your acclimatization, strength, how much you carry etc.
+It’s easy to find and if you lose your way, just aim for the right-hand side of the first big glacier.
+The walk is about 3-8 hours, depending on your acclimatization, strength, how much you carry, etc.

 At one point KMA (Kashgar Mountaineering Association) was the authority to ask, at other times you could ask any organizer (foreign or local) and at some periods of time only the XMA (Xinjiang Mountaineering Association) had the rights to issue permits.

-On a side note I can mention that this company have gotten very mixed reports and personally I would not use their services.
+On a side note, I can mention that this company has gotten very mixed reports and, personally, I would not use their services.

-As things stand today I would advice to get the latest information possible straight from either a long time running organizer or from the XMA directly.
-There are many "cowboy" organizers who have no clue about the mountain nor the rules and they will not hesitate to rip you off.
+As things stand today I would advise to get the latest information possible straight from either a long-time-running organizer or from the XMA directly.
+There are many "cowboy" organizers who have no clue about the mountain nor the rules, and they will not hesitate to rip you off.

 The XMA can be hard to reach and it seems like addresses and contact numbers are changing quite often.